Followers

 General Howe

-In the summer of 1776, the British, and their Hessian (German) allies, defeated Washington’s forces in Brooklyn and Manhattan.
-But Washington’s ability to direct timely retreats, and General Howe’s reluctance to aggressively pursue the rebels, avoided total destruction.
+In the summer of 1776, the British and their Hessian (German) allies defeated Washington’s forces in Brooklyn and Manhattan.
+However, Washington’s ability to direct timely retreats and General Howe’s reluctance to aggressively pursue the rebels avoided total destruction.
 In September, the Continental Army was clinging to defensive positions at Harlem Heights on the northern tip of Manhattan, with the British army to their front and the Royal Navy (under the command of Howe's brother Richard) controlling the North (Hudson) and East Rivers.
-But the Continental Army's Harlem defenses were good, so in mid-October Howe tried a flanking maneuver by water, taking advantage of the Royal Navy's dominance.
+But the Continental Army's Harlem defenses were good, so in mid-October, Howe tried a flanking maneuver by water, taking advantage of the Royal Navy's dominance.
 His objective was to cut across Westchester County and trap the Americans.

 A Clever Strategy: